 Below is a list of National and Regional HIV support organisations covering England, Northern Ireland, Scotland and Wales.
 This is by no means an exhaustive list and we will continually update this page to help with further signposting to local services.

 BHIVA is the leading UK association representing professionals in HIV care.
-Since 1995, we have been committed to providing excellent care for people living with and affected by HIV.
-BHIVA is a national advisory body on all aspects of HIV care and we provide a national platform for HIV care issues.
+Since 1995, they have been committed to providing excellent care for people living with and affected by HIV.
+BHIVA is a national advisory body on all aspects of HIV care and they provide a national platform for HIV care issues.

 CHIVA supports children and young people living with HIV across the UK and Ireland.
-We address critical needs for those growing up with HIV.
-CHIVA works to ensure young people have the knowledge, understanding, skills and support needed to live well and achieve their greatest potential.
+CHIVA works to ensure young people living with HIV have the knowledge, understanding, skills and support needed to live well and achieve their greatest potential.